asfu222/BA-AD-rs/README.md

 ### Copyright
-**Blue Archive** is a registered trademark of NAT GAMES Co., Ltd. and Yostar Co., Ltd. This repository is not affiliated with NEXON Korea Corp., NEXON GAMES Co., Ltd., and Yostar Co., Ltd. All game resources are copyrighted to their respective owners.
+**Blue Archive** is a registered trademark of NAT GAMES Co., Ltd., NEXON Korea Corp., and Yostar, Inc. This project is not affiliated with, endorsed by, or connected to NAT GAMES Co., Ltd., NEXON Korea Corp., NEXON GAMES Co., Ltd., Yostar, Inc., or any of their subsidiaries or affiliates.
+All game assets, content, and materials are copyrighted by their respective owners and are used for informational and educational purposes only.